BU-EC551/BillOmarExcellentAdventure/Final Project Mega Men/README.txt

 Add all .v and .ucf files to the project.

 Synthesize the project and create the .bit file.
+Don't program the FPGA yet.

 Go to the Adept program and load the .bin files in the following load order: